 , Smug Super

 .
 Also see Like a God to Me

 , which is when a character declares someone else godlike but only out of flattery, not as a statement of serious worship.
 Not to be confused with God Guise

 , where a character merely pretends to be a god as part of a con.
 A Nietzsche Wannabe

-also has megalomaniacal delusions and believes himself to be immortal, but never claims to be a god and in fact insists that gods don't exist.
+may also have megalomaniacal delusions and believe himself to be immortal, but never claims to be a god and in fact insists that gods don't exist.